 hip fractures, it found a nonstatistically significant increase in the number of

 The Oregon research is part of a larger study evaluating associations between broken bones and different factors that might increase or decrease fracture risk.
 Such studies help researchers formulate hypotheses, but this type of study cannot prove a cause-and-effect relationship.
-To prove that, scientists would have to take two similar communities, fluoridate one, and follow both for 25-30 years.
+To prove that, scientists would have to take 2 similar communities, fluoridate one, and follow both for 25-30 years.

 Regardless of their positions on fluoridation, osteoporosis experts agree that the best ways to promote bone health are:

-weight-bearing (brisk walking, yoga, dance classes) and muscle strengthening exercise
+weight-bearing (brisk walking, yoga, dance classes) and muscle strengthening

 Not smoking or